th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/docker.md

 # Docker

+## What is a Docker
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+The programmings language for Docker is GO.

+## Installation of Docker
+Docker is available on different operations systems.
+On some Unbutu machine Docker Engine is preinstall but for better used, it is recommanded to install Docker from official Docker-Repository.
+Follow thi step to  [install](https://docs.docker.com/engine/install/) docker on you OS.
+To install Docker on your machine, follow the installation steps on Docker

 ## What is a Container?
 A Container is a process, that has been isolated from the processes on the host machine.